 When to Submit Your Thesis

 Your thesis must be submitted to both your thesis adviser and Digital Commons before the end of the semester, so that it can be evaluated and graded.
-A more specific deadline may be set by your adviser, whether for HNRS 4100 or for a capstone course in your major.
+A more specific deadline may be set by your adviser, whether for HNRS 4100 or for a thesis-equivalent course in your major.
 The Digital Commons submission, which is required for Honors Portfolio & Assessment credit, must be provided by the Friday of finals week at the latest.